Foolock/ece757_final/README.md

 # Note
 1. Our partitioner takes 2 inputs, one is a circuit file, one is the matrix_size.
-2. Circuit files (describing the structure of a circuit in the form of a dependency acyclic graph) are stored in /benchmark.
+2. `circuit_file` (describing the structure of a circuit in the form of a dependency acyclic graph) are stored in /benchmark.
-3. matrix_size is used to define how much workload each task in the task graph has.
+3. `matrix_size` is used to define how much workload each task in the task graph has.
 Each task in the graph is doing matrix multiplication with a problemn size of matrix_size^3.
 4. For static timing analysis, a typical matrix size is 8.
 We can use this number for most of our experiments.

 # An example run